sugarcrm/SidecarDevTools/README.md

 Sidecar Debugger Tool
 ========================
-This is an Google Chrome devtools extension that will help you to debug Sugar 7.
+This is an Google Chrome devtools extension that will help you to be more productive when developing on SugarCRM 7.x.

 Installing
 ----------